 The value of cryptocurrencies can potentially skyrocket.
 In October, 2020, one bitcoin was worth around 10,000 francs.
 In December of the same year, a bitcoin was worth more than 20,000 francs.
 Just four months later in March, 2021, a bitcoin was worth more than 56,000 francs.
 But cryptocurrencies can lose value just as quickly as they gain it.

 The example of bitcoin above clearly shows how closely intertwined risk and returns are.
 With a lot of luck, you can make a lot of money.
 But you can also lose a lot of money.
-While bitcoin rapidly gained value, its price has declined by more than 50 percent since it peaked at 59,000 francs in November, 2021.
-Other cryptocurrencies have been just as volatile.
+While bitcoin rapidly gained value, its price declined by more than 70 percent (in US dollars).
+Other cryptocurrencies often experience similar volatility.
 Unlike stocks, cryptocurrencies cannot be considered a dependable investment.

 You can buy cryptocurrencies like bitcoin using certain Swiss cryptocurrency service providers.